SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

    and I don't have any notes in email about the feedback Andrew got.
-   [Contributor 4485] called out in the dev edit the fact that the higher-level headings are about ref/value types but the content is about classes and structs.
+   [Contributor 4485] called out in the dev edit the fact that the higher-level headings are about ref/value types but the content is about classes and structs, and she called out in the copyedit that this is the only chapter with a gerund title.
    Worth re-evaluating which way to frame this.

 Classes and structures in Swift have many similarities,